cmu-delphi/covidcast-indicators/chng_flags/README.md

-# Quidel Test Indicators
+# Change Flagging System

-## Running the Indicator
+## Running the System

-The indicator is run by directly executing the Python module contained in this directory.
+The system is run by directly executing the Python module contained in this directory.
 The safest way to do this is to create a virtual environment, installed the common DELPHI tools, and then install the module and its dependencies.
 To do this, run the following code from this directory: